niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 - remote synchronization
 - external-system synchronization

-These must not be presented as available Atlas v0.1 workflows.
+The existence of the generic Import/Export boundary must not be interpreted as support for these formats or systems.

 ---